gansm/finalcut/doc/getting-started.md

 FINAL CUT is a [widget toolkit](http://en.wikipedia.org/wiki/Widget_toolkit).
 A user interface usually consists of several [widgets](https://en.wikipedia.org/wiki/Software_widget).
-FINAL CUT draws widgets on virtual windows and then mapped them on a virtual terminal.
+FINAL CUT draws widgets on virtual windows and then maps them to a virtual terminal.
 It uses the terminal capabilities from the [Termcap library](https://en.wikipedia.org/wiki/Termcap) to display the character matrix of the virtual terminal on the screen or a terminal